-Three exceptional architecture projects from around the globe were revealed on the 16th of November 2021 as this year shortlist projects for the RIBA International Prize by the Royal Institute of British Architects (RIBA).
+Three exceptional architecture projects from around the globe were revealed on the 16th of November 2021 as this year’s shortlist projects for the RIBA International Prize by the Royal Institute of British Architects (RIBA).
 The prestigious biennial award celebrates projects that demonstrate design excellence and social impact.
 The shortlisted projects in contention for the world’s best new building are:

-• Friendship Hospital, Satkhira, Bangladesh, by Kashef Chowdhury/URBANA
+- Friendship Hospital, Satkhira, Bangladesh, by Kashef Chowdhury/URBANA

-A remote community hospital set in the fragile watery landscape of the Bengal, built to
+A remote community hospital set in the fragile watery landscape of the Bengal built to

-• James-Simon-Galerie, Berlin, Germany, by David Chipperfield Architects Berlin
+withstand the ravages of climate change - James-Simon-Galerie, Berlin, Germany, by David Chipperfield Architects Berlin

-• Lille Langebro, Copenhagen, Denmark by WilkinsonEyre and Urban Agency
+destination and Unesco World Heritage Site, Museum Island - Lille Langebro, Copenhagen, Denmark by WilkinsonEyre and Urban Agency

 Technically innovative new cyclist and pedestrian bridge that elegantly slides open and